-How To Calculate Pool Pump Run Time
+How to Calculate Pool Pump Run Time

 What does the pool filter pump do?

 To understand how much run time you need, it’s important to know exactly what your filter pump does for your pool.
-The pool filter pump is the heart of your pool filtration system.
+The pool pump is the heart of your pool filtration system.
 It circulates water from the pool and returns it back, distributing pool chemicals and filtering your water.
 It is recommended that you “turnover” or circulate all of your pool water through the pool filter at least once throughout the day.
 This will ensure that the chemicals are evenly distributed and your water stays clean and clear.
 If you don’t circulate the water, you run the risk of algae growth and water balance or clarity issues.
 This may lead to water that is unsafe for swimmers.

 How many gallons of water are in my pool?

 Before you can determine how long the pump should run, it’s important to understand how many gallons of water are in your pool.
 To find your pool’s volume, use one of these easy calculations.
 If you don’t want to calculate the pool volume, take a quick look at the table in our post on how to calculate pool volume.

 Square and Rectangle Pools with Single Depth:

 Length x Width x Depth x 7.5 = Approximate Volume (Gallons)

 Square and Rectangle Pools with Variable Depths:

 Length x Width x Average Depth x 7.5 = Approximate Volume (Gallons)